4 Reasons to Ditch The Indicator

 Match The Hatch, Match The Current

 The current when using a strike indicator is often your enemy.
-When you ditch the indicator however, you negate nearly all of the effects of the current on your flies.
+When you ditch the indicator, however, you negate nearly all of the effects of the current on your flies.
 The current in a column of water does not move at the same speed.
 Water on the surface of the river almost always is moving faster than the water at the bottom of the river.
-When you have a strike indicator floating at a faster speed than your flies down lower (where the trout are) it drags the flies and the trout catch on and will ignore your presentation.
+When you have a strike indicator floating at a faster speed than your flies down lower (where the trout are), it drags the flies, and the trout catch on and will ignore your presentation.
 When you remove the strike indicator, the only drag that happens from the current is on your leader/tippet, which is substantially less than before.
-This difference is a key part to why tightline nymphing is so much more productive than traditional indicator nymphing.
+This difference is a key part of why tightline nymphing is so much more productive than traditional indicator nymphing.

 Keep in mind this is not the case if you’re using a strike indicator from a drift boat.
-On a drift boat, you cancel much of effect of the current as you’re matching the speed of the current to your drift, but there is still some that happens from the difference in speed from the top of the water to the bottom of the water.
+On a drift boat, you cancel much of the effect of the current as you’re matching the speed of the current to your drift, but there is still some that happens from the difference in speed from the top of the water to the bottom of the water.

 2 – It Tightens Up Your Game